Skip to content

 Was Phantom of the Opera filmed at Palais Garnier?

-I remember watching Gerard Butler and Emmy Rossum in a dark themed movie by the name The Phantom of the Opera many years ago.
-Back at the time I was so engrossed in the story that I barely focused on the building inside which the movie was supposed to be set.
+I remember watching Gerard Butler and Emmy Rossum in a dark-themed movie called The Phantom of the Opera many years ago.
+I was so engrossed in the story that I barely focused on the building where the film should be set.

-Years later, I realized the film was supposed to be set in the great Palais Garnier Opera house and the movie was actually based on the renowned renowned novel Le Fantôme de l’Opéra by Gaston Leroux.
-The novel actually had several adaptations in film, cinema, radio and television.
+Years later, I realized the film was supposed to be set in the excellent Palais Garnier Opera House and was based on Gaston Leroux’s renowned novel Le Fantôme de l’Opéra.
+The book has been adapted several times in film, cinema, radio, and television.

-Even though the plot of the original novel is based on historical events that took place back during the 19th century at the Paris Opera.
-The setting chosen by Gaston for his novel is the Palais Garnier Opera House.
+Although the original novel’s plot is based on historical events that took place during the 19th century at the Paris Opera, Gaston chose the Palais Garnier Opera House as the setting for his novel.

 So, was Phantom of the Opera filmed at Palais Garnier?

-The 1990 TV mini series with Charles Dance and Teri Polo was the first ever adaptation of the novel to be filmed inside the Palais Garnier.
-However, not all scenes of the series were filmed in the famous opera house, only those taking place backstage, the dressing rooms, the cellars and the opera’s grand staircase.
-Other scenes such as those taking place in the auditorium were filmed at another opera house and the ones at the lagoon were done on a built film set.
+The 1990 TV mini-series with Charles Dance and Teri Polo was the first-ever adaptation of the novel to be filmed inside the Palais Garnier.
+However, not all series scenes were filmed in the famous opera house; only those taking place backstage, in the dressing rooms, the cellars and the opera’s grand staircase.
+Other scenes, such as those in the auditorium, were filmed at another opera house, and the ones at the lagoon were done on a built film set.

-Many similarities between the true history of the building and the events of the novel exist.
-The accident of the fall of a massive chandelier injuring many and killing one, the existence of a lake beneath the Opera building and even rumours about a ghost roaming the folds of the building are all true.
-Except may be for the Opera ghost, some don’t believe that.
+Many similarities exist between the true history of the building and the events of the novel.
+The accident of the fall of a massive chandelier, which injured many and killed one, the existence of a lake beneath the Opera building, and even rumours about a ghost roaming the folds of the building are all actual—except maybe for the Opera ghost; some don’t believe that.

-Leroux believed the ghost of the Opera truly existed and he even defended its existence on his death bed.
-In a way, Gaston Leroux made sure the ghost of the Opera will never be forgotten no matter how much time passes, he made the ghost eternal through his embodiment in his famous novel.
+Leroux believed the ghost of the Opera existed, and he even defended it on his deathbed.
+In a way, Gaston Leroux made sure the ghost of the Opera would never be forgotten no matter how much time passed; he made the ghost eternal through his embodiment in his famous novel.

 Palais Garnier Opera House Facts and Tips